damienbod/angular-auth-oidc-client/docs/features.md

 The property `eagerLoadAuthWellKnownEndpoints` in the configuration sets exactly this.
 The default is set to `false`, so the `.well-known/openid-configuration` is loaded at the start as in previous versions.
 Setting this to `true` the `.well-known/openid-configuration` will be loaded when the user starts the authentication.

-You alos have the option to pass the already existing `.well-known/openid-configuration` into the `withConfig` method as a second parameter.
+You also have the option to pass the already existing `.well-known/openid-configuration` into the `withConfig` method as a second parameter.
 In this case no HTTPS call to load the `.well-known/openid-configuration` will be made.

 ```typescript
 oidcConfigService.withonfig(